Perfume: History

-By the 18th century the Grasse region of France, Sicily, and Calabria (in Italy) were growing aromatic plants to provide the growing perfume industry with raw materials.
+By the 18th century, the Grasse region of France, Sicily, and Calabria (in Italy) were growing aromatic plants to provide the growing perfume industry with raw materials.
 Even today, Italy and France remain the center of European perfume design and trade.

-Dilution classes
+Dilution classes and terminologies

 Perfume types reflect the concentration of aromatic compounds in a solvent, which in fine fragrance is typically ethanol or a mix of water and ethanol.
-Various sources differ considerably in the definitions of perfume types.
-The intensity and longevity of a perfume is based on the concentration, intensity, and longevity of the aromatic compounds, or perfume oils, used.
+Various sources differ considerably in their definitions of perfume types.
+The intensity and longevity of a fragrance are based on the concentration, intensity, and longevity of the aromatic compounds, or perfume oils, used.
 As the percentage of aromatic compounds increases, so does the intensity and longevity of the scent.
 Specific terms are used to describe a fragrance's approximate concentration by the percent of perfume oil in the volume of the final product.
 The most widespread terms are: